tankh99/tankh99/README.md

 View my portfolio site [here](https://khanghou.vercel.app/)

+- 🔭 I’m currently working on PortifAI, a platform to build your own personalised resume chatbots
 - 🔭 I’m currently working on Learnie, an Obsidian plugin to aid in learning

 <!--